 In just seven short years, as seen in the New York Times, token sales ended on February 3, 1998 with the widespread use of E-ZPass (radio frequency transmitter tag) being instituted.
 The transcribed article reads as follows:

-Reading the article a little more carefully, I have realized that token sales stopped at 6 of 9 crossings, but remained on sale for Staten Island Residents (Verrazano Narrows Bridge) as well as the Rockaway Residents (Cross Bay and Marine Parkway Bridges).
-These tokens are shown for sale as late as the 2015 toll schedule in the pdf file.
+Reading the article a little more carefully, I have realized that general issue token sales stopped at 6 of 9 crossings before the article was written, but remained on sale for Staten Island Residents (Verrazano Narrows Bridge) as well as the Rockaway Residents (Cross Bay and Marine Parkway Bridges).
+These Resident only tokens are shown for sale as late as the 2015 toll schedule in the pdf file.
 The exact date of when sales of these tokens ceased is not yet known.
 It is therefore not known if sales stopped at the cessation of acceptance at the dates below or some time before.
+Eventually, acceptance of the remaining tokens was phased out and ceased as well.
+This took place on two separate dates, those being: first at Cross Bay and Marine Parkway Bridges; and then at the Verrazano Narrows Bridge.
+The following chart lists said dates accordingly:

-September 30, 2017 at the Verrazano Narrows Bridge.
 Have no fear!
 Those people that still hold tokens can exchange tokens (but why would you?!?!) through a token refund kit from MTA Bridges & Tunnels.
 On October 1, 2019; I actually called the phone number on the MTA Bridges & Tunnels website for the token refund kit.
 The nice lady who answered the telephone took my information and asked how many tokens I would be sending in.
 I told her none, and there was a pregnant pause on the line.
 I then explained I was a TBTA toll token collector and only wanted the refund kit as part of my token collection.
 She was quite amused and said that I was the first one that she ever knew to ever do that!

 Undoubtedly, the most "disposable" of the memorabilia: the toll receipt.
 And perhaps the rarest?
 Scrip & tokens might have been saved because of intrinsic value, but receipts?
 If I could tell you how many were thrown away, and how many I found under the seat of my grandfathers car.
 I will not hide the fact that I had an affection for traveling, beginning as a young child.
 And encouraging this, my father would ask for maps, receipts and other goodies at every toll booth during trips; whether it was just across the bridge or down to Florida.
 I had a pile of them in a box under the seat of the family van.
 Verrazano, Goethals, New Jersey Turnpike, Chesapeake Bay Bridge Tunnel, you name it.
 All the way down the East Coast from Brooklyn, New York to Miami Beach, Florida, where my grandparents lived; and New York State Thruway, Southern State Parkway, Palisades Parkway, Garden State Parkway, and the New Jersey Turnpike.
 But, like the proverbial box of baseball cards or comic books, they were disposed of during a cleaning session at some point.
 Mine are probably all decayed under the Fountain Avenue landfill by now.
 But I have managed to accumulate a few since then.